Skip to main content

 secretName: credentials

-1. In the Isovalent Cilium Gateway API lab this GatewayClass is already created for you. ↩︎
+1. In the Isovalent Cilium Gateway API lab, a GatewayClass is already created for you. ↩︎

 2. Knowing about this scheme, I hope you pick better names for your Gateway and GatewayClass resources. ↩︎